MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Poisson Algebras and it spertura
+  - course: PhD in Poisson Algebras and their spectra
     institution: The University of Sheffield, United Kingdom
     year: 2018-2022
   - course: MSc in Pure Mathematics and Mathematical Logic